Lucretia Lombard

 Lucretia Lombard, also known as Flaming Passion, is a 1923 American silent drama film directed by Jack Conway and produced and distributed by Warner Bros.
 Based upon the 1922 novel of the same name by Kathleen Norris, it stars Irene Rich, Monte Blue, and a young Norma Shearer, just prior to her signing with MGM.

 Cast

 Box office

 According to Warner Bros records the film earned $348,000 domestically and $37,000 foreign.

 Preservation status

-This film still survives at George Eastman House and Pacific Film Archive.
+Abridged copies of the film still survive at George Eastman House and Pacific Film Archive.
 It was transferred onto 16mm film by Associated Artists Productions in the 1950s and shown on television.